I have a confession to make. Until 2018 and the age of 31, I wanted nothing to do with our finances.

 Automated Investments and Savings

-To fully execute the anti-budget and save money throughout the year, we pay ourselves first.
-Logistically, we automate our investments and savings throughout the year.
+To fully execute the anti-budget and save money throughout the year, we pay ourselves first by automating our savings and investments.
 Here’s a list of the automated investments and transfers for our savings:

-- Employer-Sponsored Retirement Accounts: My company offers a 401K and Corey’s company offers a Simple IRA.
-We choose to max out those investment accounts each year through payroll deduction.
+- Employer-Sponsored Retirement Account: Corey’s company offers a an empoyer sponsored retirement account that includes a match.
+We chose to max out that investment account this year through payroll deduction.

 - Roth IRAs: We also have our bank accounts set-up to automatically transfer money each month into our Roth IRAs (which we max out each year).
 This year that equates to $500 per month.

 - We also invest some money into a taxable investment account.
-This account will provide us some future flexibility since it is not a tax-advantaged account.
+This account will provide us some future flexibility since it is not directly tied to retirement.

 - Lastly, we also automatically transfer additional money to our savings account at Ally.